01mf02/jaq/README.md

 [^binaries]: The binaries for jq-1.7.1 and gojq-0.12.16 were retrieved from their GitHub release pages, the binary for jq-1.6 was installed from the standard Ubuntu repository.

-Table: Evaluation results in milliseconds ("N/A" if more than 10 seconds).
+Table: Evaluation results in milliseconds ("N/A" if error or more than 10 seconds).

 | Benchmark       |       n | jaq-2.0 | jq-1.7.1 | gojq-0.12.16 | jq-1.6 |
 |-----------------|--------:|--------:|---------:|-------------:|-------:|